-For further information: statistiche@bancaditalia.it www.bancaditalia.it/statistiche/index.html
+For further information: statistiche@bancaditalia.it/pubblicazioni/metodi-e-fonti-note/

-Banks and Financial Institutions: Financing and Funding by Sector and Geographical Area
+Banks and Financial Institutions: Financing and Funding by Sector and Geographical Area1

 The quarterly report on 'Banks and Financial Institutions: Financing and Funding by Sector and Geographical Area' contains data on the banking and financial system which, up to the June 2017 issue, were published in the Statistical Bulletin).
 The report includes tables on the loans that banks and Cassa Depositi e Prestiti SpA grant to customers, bank's funding, their trading of securities and derivatives, indirect funding and the issuance of debt securities; it also features data from financial intermediaries other than banks.
 To facilitate the correct identification and interpretation of the tables, a map of the concepts illustrated in the report may be downloaded using the following link.